SkylineCommunications/dataminer-docs/develop/api/NotifyTypes/NT_SNMP_GET.md

   - Possible values for METHOD:
     - SINGLE: If ":single" is appended after the OID, this will be retrieved via a separate SNMP Get request.
-    - TABLE: (Deprecated) Indicates that the requested parameter represents a table.
+    - TABLE: (Deprecated.)
+Indicates that the requested parameter represents a table.
 Use tablev2 instead.
     - TABLEv2: Indicates that the requested parameter represents a table.
     - INSTANCE: Indicates that is an instance value.
     - GETNEXT: Performs a GetNext request.